shubhsherl/sleuth/README.md

 These shortcuts appear automatically when network requests are made.

+#### Keyboard Shortcuts

+- **Alt+Shift+S**: Toggle Sleuth sidebar in Firefox

+These shortcuts are registered through the browser's commands API, making them visible in Firefox's keyboard shortcuts menu (Settings > Keyboard Shortcuts).

+### Firefox Network Monitoring

+When using Sleuth in Firefox, you need to follow these additional steps to get network monitoring working properly:

+1. Open Firefox and navigate to `about:config`
+2. Search for `devtools.chrome.enabled` and set it to `true`
+3. Search for `devtools.debugger.remote-enabled` and set it to `true`
+4. Restart Firefox after making these changes

+#### Troubleshooting Firefox Network Monitoring

+If you don't see network requests in Firefox:

+1. Make sure you have the required permissions allowed in Firefox
+2. Try opening and closing the DevTools panel
+3. Visit a different website and monitor network requests there
+4. Check the Firefox Browser Console for any error messages (Menu → More tools → Browser Console)

+Note: Firefox has stricter security permissions than Chrome, so some advanced features may be limited.

 ## Development

 This project is built with [Plasmo](https://www.plasmo.com/), a browser extension framework for building extensions with React.